History

 Throughout History

 The photos on the wall tell a great story about those who visited.
 Sheila Palka from the Olde Mill Inn recently shared a few fun stories with Mr. Local History.
-“We loved when James Franco came to film part of his film “The Broken Tower” back in 2009.
+“We loved when James Franco came to film part of his film “The Broken Tower” in 2009.
 Paul Newman and his wife Joanne Woodward often came to bring their daughter for horseback riding lessons and often stayed overnight.
-During the filming of ‘The Stepford Wives,’ both Bette Midler and Nicole Kidman stayed at the Olde Mill Inn.”
+During the filming of ‘The Stepford Wives,’ Bette Midler and Nicole Kidman stayed at the Olde Mill Inn.”

 Part of John Franco’s “The Broken Tower” was filmed at the Olde Mill Inn in Basking Ridge.
 The Broken Tower recounts the biography of the poet Hart Crane (actually the son of the man who invented Life Savers candy).

-The desk clerk mentioned a time when Nicole Kidman got a call from Tom Cruise through the front desk.
+The desk clerk mentioned when Nicole Kidman got a call from Tom Cruise through the front desk.
 And Martin Sheen stayed while filming portions of “The West Wing” up in Morristown.
 Additionally interesting was the story about when Farrah Faucet stayed over and traveled with her driver to work out at the local YMCA.
 “It caused quite a stir at the Y,” stated Ms. Palka.

 Queen Latifah’s 2004 film “The Cookout” was filmed in Bernardsville around September 17, 2003.
-“The Cookout” is a comedy of errors about a professional basketball star, fresh from college, who moves from the inner city to a blue-blood town, then invites his eccentric family members to a cookout.
+“The Cookout” is a comedy of errors about a professional basketball star, fresh from college, who moves from the inner city to a blue-blood town and then invites his eccentric family members to a cookout.
 Many of the actors stayed at the Olde Mill Inn.
 Farrah Fawcett and Danny Glover were two of them.

-“I also remember when Susan Sarandon and Tim Robbins visited when her nephew got married at the Inn.”
+“I also remember when Susan Sarandon and Tim Robbins visited when her nephew married at the Inn.”
 And just recently, radio personality Howard Stern and his wife Beth came as they attended Stern’s assistants’ wedding at the Olde Mill Inn.

 Wallace Shawn also stayed at the Olde Mill Inn.
 Who can forget Shawn with his infamous “inconceivable” statement in the classic The Princess Bride.
 And Sylvester Stallone recently visited as well.
 Many mentioned what a nice person he was and that if you didn’t look closely, you’d miss the original “Rocky.”